TrainWeb.org Facebook Page

 Map: DC 10 E 12 Topographic Maps

 Busy New York Avenue has worn out multiple generations of bridges over the tracks here.
 Pictured might be the second bridge at this location.
-The Washington Monument is the tallest pointy object at left, and on the right B&O's freight station can be glimpsed through PRR's wires.
+The Washington Monument is the tallest pointy object at left, while on the right B&O's freight station can be glimpsed through PRR's wires.

 Link: DDOT source